 Here are the hires in chronological order and how they have done so far:

 Billy Lesesne, women’s soccer: Lesesne, who had been an assistant coach at Duke, was hired after the 2014 fall season to replace Steve Holeman, who was fired after the team lost in the first round of the NCAA Tournament.
-Georgia has had three straight losing seasons under Lesesne, including last fall, when the team was 4-12-2 overall and 0-9-1 in SEC play.
+Georgia has had three consecutive losing seasons under Lesesne, including last fall, when the team was 4-12-2 overall and 0-9-1 in SEC play.

 Joni Taylor, women’s basketball: Taylor, who played at Alabama, was an assistant coach at Georgia for four years before being promoted to replace Andy Landers, who retired after nearly four decades as coach.
 Then-associate athletics director Carla Williams, who played for Landers at Georgia, played a key role in the decision to promote Taylor in April 2015.
-Georgia finished the 2017-18 season with a 25-6 record, and the Bulldogs likely will hear their name called when the women’s NCAA Tournament bracket is released Monday night (7 p.m.
+Georgia finished the 2017-18 season with a 25-6 record, and the Bulldogs likely will hear their name called when the women’s NCAA Tournament bracket is released on Monday (7 p.m.
 ET, ESPN).
 They missed the tournament last year and went out in the first round in Taylor’s first season, which was 2015-16.

 Kirby Smart, football: So far, so good.